viam-soleng/cropping-vision-service/README.md

 # Viam Detect and Classify Vision Service

-This repository contains the `visionsvc` package, a module of the Viam vision service designed for image cropping and further analysis.
-It integrates several vision services, including object detection, age classification, and gender classification.
+This repository contains the `visionsvc` package, a module of the Viam vision service designed for optimizing input images for classifier and detction vision services.
+It can use a camera or an image as input.
+This image is then procesed with the object detector service to get the bounding boxes.
+Depending on the configured vision service, you can then get the result through either the classifications or detections API of this detect-and-classify vision service.
+Cropping images before processing them with further more specialiced ml models dramatically improves result accuracy.

 Available via the [Viam Registry](https://app.viam.com/module/viam-soleng/detect-and-classify)! -> Currently for darwin/arm64 and android/arm64 others will follow soon.

 ## Description

 The Viam Detect and Classify Vision Service (`visionsvc`) is a specialized module within the Viam vision framework.
-Its primary function is to crop an image to an initial detection and then utilize a classifier model to return accurate classifications such as detect a face and classify age and gender.
+Its primary function is to crop an image to an initial detection and then utilize a classifier or detector model to return accurate classifications/detections.
+An example could be to use a face detector and then an age classifier model.

 ![alt text](media/architecture.png "Detect and Classify Service Architecture")